nandoflorestan/pluserable/README.rst

     from pluserable.interfaces import IDBSession
     config.registry.registerUtility(session_factory, IDBSession)

-- You may write a function that returns a pluserable configuration, and then inform pluserable about it like this::
+- You may write a function that returns a configuration for Pyramid routes and views (which is something you probably want to manipulate in code anyway), and then inform pluserable about it like this::

     registry.settings['pluserable_configurator'] = 'my.package:some_function'